Positive maps and extendibility hierarchies from copositive matrices: Bosonic extendibility and SOS hierarchies

-Although the answer to the above question remains unclear, we show in the next section that another type of hierarchy of extensions, called \emph{complete graph extendibility}, can be fully characterized in terms of the copositive sum of squares hierarchy.
+{Note that the above assertion for $r=1$ already follows from \cref{thm:PDEC-from-SPN}.} Although the complete answer to the above question remains unclear, we show in the next section that another type of hierarchy of extensions, called \emph{complete graph extendibility}, can be fully characterized in terms of the copositive sum of squares hierarchy, generalizing some results from the literature.